jazeee/react-datetime-bootstrap/README.md

 # Notes
 This is a React wrapper surrounding [bootstrap-datetimepicker](https://eonasdan.github.io/bootstrap-datetimepicker/) This package depends on jQuery, since the underlying date-time picker is built on jQuery.
-Many options are simply passed to that underlying date-time picker.
+`pickerOptions` are simply passed to that underlying date-time picker.

 # Usage
 ## Installation